Incorporating Learnable Membrane Time Constant to Enhance Learning of Spiking Neural Networks: Related Works

 \textbf{Reward-based learning of SNNs}~~Reward-based learning of SNNs mimics the way the human brain learns by taking advantage of the reward or punishment signals induced by dopaminergic, serotonergic, cholinergic, or adrenergic neurons \cite{fremaux2016neuromodulated,botvinick2020deep,MOZAFARI201987}.
 Despite the methods that arise in reinforcement learning, like policy gradient \cite{seung2003learning,kappel2018dynamic}, temporal-difference learning \cite{potjans2011imperfect,fremaux2013reinforcement} and Q-learning \cite{botvinick2020deep}, some heuristic phenomenological models based on STDP \cite{friedrich2011spatio,yuan2019reinforcement} were proposed recently.

-\textbf{ANN to SNN conversion}~~ANN to SNN conversion (ANN2SNN) converts a trained non-spiking ANN to an SNN by using the firing rate of each spiking neuron to approximate the corresponding ReLU activation of an analog neuron \cite{hunsberger2015spiking,cao2015spiking,Bodo2017Conversion}.
-It can get near loss-less inference results as an ANN \cite{sengupta2019going}, but there is a trade-off between accuracy and latency.
+\textbf{ANN to SNN conversion}~~ANN to SNN conversion (ANN2SNN) converts a trained non-spiking ANN to an SNN by using the firing rate of each spiking neuron to approximate the corresponding ReLU activation of an analog neuron \cite{hunsberger2015spiking,cao2015spiking, Bodo2017Conversion}.
+It can get near lossless inference results as an ANN \cite{sengupta2019going, deng2021optimal}, but there is a trade-off between accuracy and latency.
 To improve accuracy, longer inference latency is needed \cite{Han_2020_CVPR}.
-ANN2SNN is restricted to rate-coding, which lost the processing capability in temporal tasks.
+ANN2SNN is restricted to rate-coding, which loses the processing capability in temporal tasks.
 As far as we know, ANN2SNN only works for static datasets, not neuromorphic datasets.

 \textbf{Supervised learning of SNNs}~~ SpikeProp \cite{BOHTE200217} was the first supervised learning method for SNNs based on backpropagation, which used a linear approximation to overcome the non-differentiable threshold-triggered firing mechanism of SNNs.
-Subsequent works included Tempotron\cite{tempotron}, ReSuMe \cite{ponulak2010supervised}, and SPAN \cite{mohemmed2012span}, but they could only be applied to single-layer SNNs.
-Recently, the surrogate gradient method was proposed and provided another solution to training multi-layer SNNs \cite{lee2016training,HM-2BP,ST-RSBP,wu2018STBP,shrestha2018slayer,lee2020enabling,10.3389/fnins.2020.00424}.
+Subsequent works included Tempotron \cite{tempotron}, ReSuMe \cite{ponulak2010supervised}, and SPAN \cite{mohemmed2012span}, but they could only be applied to single-layer SNNs.
+Recently, the surrogate gradient method was proposed and provided another solution to training multi-layer SNNs \cite{lee2016training, HM-2BP,ST-RSBP,wu2018STBP,shrestha2018slayer,lee2020enabling,10.3389/fnins.2020.00424}.
 It utilized surrogate derivatives to define the derivative of the threshold-triggered firing mechanism.
 Thus the SNNs could be optimized with gradient descent algorithms as ANNs.
-Experiments have showed that SNNs optimized by the surrogate gradient methods show competitive performance with ANNs \cite{Neftci2019a}.
-Compared to ANN2SNN, the surrogate gradient method has no restrictions on simulating time-steps because it is not based on rate-coding \cite{wu2019direct,Zenke2020.06.29.176925}.
+Zenke et al. \cite{Zenke2020.06.29.176925, Neftci2019a} systematically studied the remarkable robustness of surrogate gradient learning and showed that SNNs optimized by the surrogate gradient methods can achieve competitive performance with ANNs.
+Compared to ANN2SNN, the surrogate gradient method has no restrictions on simulating time-steps because it is not based on rate-coding \cite{wu2019direct, Zenke2020.06.29.176925}.